AbhijitMazumder97/Excel-Maven-Roasters-Coffee-Shop-Sales-Analysis/README.md

-# MAVEN ROASTERS SALES ANALYSIS
+# Coffee Shop Sales Analysis

 ## Project Overview
 **Maven Roasters**, a fictitious coffee shop chain, operating at three locations in **New York: Hell’s Kitchen, Astoria, and Lower Manhattan**.
 This project analyzes **transactional data from January to June 2023** to **uncover sales trends, identify peak times, and understand customer preferences**.